solix/CarND-Advanced-Lane-Lines/writeup.md

 ##### Recommendation after first iteration

 * Combining the different threshold ratio of color, magnitude, direction, sober x and y and more other so that the shadows are completely removed and lines are finely detected.
-This is a very experimental step and by
+This is a very experimental step.